observatorycontrolsystem/science-archive-client/README.md

 | `VUE_APP_GENERAL_DOCUMENTATION_URL`   | URL for organization's top-level user documentation | `https://observatorycontrolsystem.github.io/`
 | `VUE_APP_REDUCTION_LEVEL_OPTIONS`     | Key/value mapping from numeric reduction level to human-readable reduction level | '{"0": "Raw", "10": "Processed"}'

+#### A note about Docker runtime configuration:

+When running this project via Docker, the values environment variables listed above will automatically be added to the `config/urls.json` for runtime configuration.
+This is due to the fact that when running this application in Docker, the `VUE_APP...` environment variables are not passed to the application, since nginx is being used and node is not responsible for serving the files.
+Please note that if an environment variable is added, then it will also need to be added to the list in `docker/entrypoint.sh`.

 ## Project setup
 ```